MylesThomas/algoexpert.io/BlockchainExpert/BlockchainExpertNotes.md

 15. A fork chain can occur when two valid blocks are mined at the exact same time.
 How do nodes determine which chain to consider as valid when this occurs?
 - Nodes store both blocks and wait for the next block to be mined.
 The chain this next block is connected to becomes the valid chain.

+# 3 - Ethereum And Smart Contracts

+In this course we introduce Ethereum and smart contracts, which take the concept of a blockchain to far more interesting heights by injecting programmability and interactability into the mix.

+## Lessons

+### 1 - Introduction to Cryptocurrency

+Welcome to the world's greatest (casino) market, where (degenerate) sound-minded individuals and (money-hungry) altruistic institutions (gamble) trade cutting-edge (ponzis) technologies!f

+#### Key Terms

+##### Cryptocurrency

+Cryptocurrencies are a form of decentralized digital money/currency.
+- Don't have a central issuing/regulating authority
+- Uses a decentralied system to recrod transactions + issue new units

+##### Fiat Currency

+Fiat Currency is a government-issued currency that is not backed by a commodity as gold.
+Examples:
+- US Dollar
+- Canadian Dollar
+- Euro

+#### Notes from the video

+##### Section Overview

+This section:
+- What does it mean to be a Cryptocurrency vs. a Fiat Currency
+- Ethereum: A special type of Cryptocurrency
+    - Allows us to exchange payments
+    - Is a development platform that allows us to write/deploy code in a decentralized manner
+    - Can write decentralized Apps
+- Smart Contracts
+    - Are hosted on networks like Ethereum
+- ERC-20/ERC-721
+    - Special tokens deployed on the Ethereum network
+    - ERC-721 is what makes up NFT's
+- Different blockchain technologies, and their comparison in speed/scalability/security/others
+- Stablecoins
+- Oracles

+This will give you a comprehensive understanding of blockchain technologies, what makes up Web 3.0 ecosystem, and how Ethereum is different than Bitcoin!

+##### What is Cryptocurrency

+Note: Some of this may overlap the last section, but the point here is to look at the purpose of cyrpto and how it is different than regular currency.

+Examples of Cryptocurrencies:
+-

+##### Whitepapers

+a

+##### Fiat Currency

+a